leesaye/project-23-marc-copy/deliverables/A2/subteam-23.1-report.md

 	* Data Preprocessing is required if Scikit-Learn is chosen as we must create our own dataset and create events and tasks with the required attributes.
 This means we need to sift through existing datasets and add appropriate information to train our model as no dataset online has all this information.
 	* Bias Mitigation: allowing users to reset and suggest metrics for the AI to consider when ranking prioritization can help mitigate bias
 	* Privacy: Allowing users to opt-out of this feature should be an option, in case they have concerns allowing AI to parse their relationship data
-	* Transparency: All users to see insights into why certain tasks were prioritized
+	* Transparency: Allow users to see insights into why certain tasks were prioritized

 * **Justify why this feature is necessary and how it aligns with the project’s goals.**
     This feature is necessary because the overarching goal of the Personal CRM is to keep track of and maintain relationships with others with minimal input from the user.
 An AI-driven algorithm to prioritize tasks and events relieves the mental burden to keep track of relationship-oriented tasks and events.
 It allows users to maintain and improve the strength of their relationships by focusing on the most important tasks and events and customize them to their needs.